 Effective management of computers and computing devices is a fundamental requirement for protecting the intellectual property, confidentiality, integrity, and availability of our institutional information and information technology (IT) resources.
-This policy enables faculty and staff in performance of the University's mission of teaching and learning, research, and outreach.
-Divisional, Departmental and unit administrators are responsible for complying with this policy.
+This policy enables faculty and staff in performing the university's mission of teaching and learning, research, and outreach.
+Divisional, departmental, and unit administrators are responsible for complying with this policy.

 Intentional management of electronic devices accessing university resources and used to conduct university business to an appropriate standard provides for the reliability and availability of the device to conduct university business, and the security and integrity of university data.
 Enforcement of this policy reduces the risk of security breaches that could compromise the integrity of university IT infrastructure and protects the university against reputational harm, unintended access, exposure, modification, or removal of university-owned data.
 This policy promotes good stewardship of UW–Madison's significant investments in IT resources, which include IT infrastructure, computing systems, network systems and industrial control systems.